University Avenue (Toronto)

 University Avenue is a major north–south road in Downtown Toronto, Ontario, Canada.
-Beginning at Front Street West in the south, the thoroughfare heads north to end at College Street just south of Queen's Park.
+Beginning at Front Street West in the south, the thoroughfare heads north to end at College Street and the south end of the University of Toronto's St. George campus and Queen's Park.
 At its north end, the Ontario Legislative Building serves as a prominent terminating vista.
 Many of Toronto's most important institutions are located along the eight-lane wide street such as Osgoode Hall and other legal institutions, the Four Seasons Centre, major hospitals conducting research and teaching, and landmark office buildings for the commercial sector, notably major financial and insurance industry firms.
 The portion of University Avenue between Queen Street West and College Street is laid out as a boulevard, with several memorials, statues, gardens, and fountains concentrated in a landscaped median dividing the opposite directions of travel, giving it a ceremonial character.
+Despite the avenue's name, the University of Toronto is primarily located on the neighbouring St. George Street.

 Route description

 University Avenue begins at the intersection of Front and York streets near Union Station and heads northwest for a short distance before turning north.
 Lanes on the left ends as ramp to underground parking garage.
 At Adelaide Street West, the avenue divides slightly, leaving room for a median of greenery and sculptures between the north and southbound lanes.
 Southbound University runs diagonally to meet with York Street at Front Street West then continues south as York Street to Queens Quay and ends as a driveway signed as Harbour Square.

 The avenue ends at College Street, where it splits into Queen's Park Crescent East (northbound) and Queen's Park Crescent West (southbound).
 Between these two roads is Queen's Park, the home of the Ontario Legislative Building.
 This landmark creates a terminating vista for those looking north along University.
 The legislature's site was originally home to the main building of the University of Toronto, and this is the origin of the avenue's name.
-Today, the university surrounds the legislature building.
+Today, the university's St. George campus surrounds the legislature building.
 Queen's Park Crescent is a single street north to Bloor Street.

 North of Bloor Street, the road continues as Avenue Road.
 University Avenue and Avenue Road were once designated as Highway 11A.

 While Yonge Street is the emotional heart of the city and Bay Street the financial hub, University Avenue is Toronto's most ceremonial thoroughfare, with many of the city's most prominent institutions.
 The boulevard is unusually wide for Canadian cities (except for Winnipeg), as it expands from 6 lanes wide (just past the jog at Front and York streets) to eight lanes wide (just past the divide past Adelaide Street).
-The speed limit is 40 km/h below gerrard st, reduced from 50 km/h.
+The speed limit is 40 km/h below Gerrard St, reduced from 50 km/h.
+The speed limit was reduced from 60 to 50 in May–June 2009.